Sever’s Disease

 Stiffness in the foot, especially in the morning or after rest

-How Is Sever’s Disease Diagnosed?
+How Sever’s Disease Is Diagnosed

-At KL Foot Specialist Podiatry, diagnosis is made through:
+At KL Foot Specialist Podiatry, diagnosis is made throug”:

 A detailed clinical history and physical examination